Consumer Medicine Information

 - potassium tablets (for example Span-K, Slow-K, Mag-K)

-- lithium or lithium containing medicine, a medicine used to treat mood swings and some types of depression
+- lithium or lithium containing medicine (for example Lithicarb), a medicine used to treat mood swings and some types of depression

 - a medicine containing aliskiren.